 Gross margin on product sales: One of our goals is to achieve a gross margin (before related depreciation expenses) as a percentage of total sales approaching 50% after the initial launch of new products.
 Depreciation expense will be a larger component of costs of goods sold for Re-Tain® than it is for the First Defense® product line.
 Gross margins generally improve over time, but this anticipated improvement may not be realized for Re-Tain®.
-Many factors discussed in this report (including inflation and the COVID-related and other cost increases, supply-chain disruptions and the rising price of oil and other commodities and supplies) impact our costs of goods sold.
-There is a risk (which was experienced during 2022 and more materially during the first quarter of 2023) that we are not able to achieve our gross margin goals, which would adversely affect our operating results and could impact our future operating plans.
+Many factors discussed in this report (including inflation, cost increases, supply-chain disruptions and the rising price of oil and other commodities and supplies) impact our costs of goods sold.
+There is a risk (which was experienced during 2022 and more materially during the first half of 2023) that we are not able to achieve our gross margin goals, which would adversely affect our operating results and could impact our future operating plans.
 There is a risk that our plans to maintain or improve our gross margin may not be realized due to cost increases, additional manufacturing contamination events, the inability to raise our selling prices, or any combination of these factors.

 Exposure to interest rates and debt service obligations: Rising interest rates could negatively affect the operating costs of dairy and beef producers and thus put further financial pressure on an already stressed business sector, which could indirectly, but materially and adversely, affect our business.
 We removed the direct aspect of this particular exposure to our business by refinancing our bank debt (with the exception of our line of credit) with fixed rate notes.
-Our mortgage debt outstanding as of March 31, 2023 was \$6.0 million bearing interest at the fixed rate of 3.53% per annum.
-Our equipment loans outstanding as of March 31, 2023 were \$3.1 million bearing interest at the fixed rate of 3.5% per annum.
-The two State of Maine loans aggregating \$855,000 as of March 31, 2023 bear interest at the fixed rate of 5% per annum.
-Our outstanding debt as of March 31, 2023 aggregating \$10.0 million bears interest at the blended fixed rate of 3.65% per annum.
+Our mortgage debt outstanding as of June 30, 2023 was \$6 million bearing interest at the fixed rate of 3.5% per annum.
+Our equipment loans outstanding as of June 30, 2023 were \$3 million bearing interest at the fixed rate of 3.5% per annum.
+The two State of Maine loans aggregating \$833,000 as of June 30, 2023 bear interest at the fixed rate of 5% per annum.
+Our outstanding debt as of June 30, 2023 aggregating \$9.7 million bears interest at the blended fixed rate of 3.65% per annum.
 Increasing interest rates would negatively impact the cost of any future borrowings.
+This was experienced on the new debt facilities aggregating \$3 million that we closed during the third quarter of 2023 at the blended rate of approximately 7.33% per annum.
 A decline in sales or gross margin, coupled with this debt service burden, could impair our ability to fund our capital and operating needs and objectives.
 The additional debt we incurred to fund our growth objectives has significantly increased our total debt service costs.
-We are obligated to make principal and interest payments aggregating approximately \$1.4 million during both of the years ending December 31, 2023 and 2024.
-See Note 10 to the accompanying unaudited financial statements for more details about our debt.
+We are obligated to make principal and interest payments aggregating approximately \$1.6 million and \$2.0 million during the years ending December 31, 2023 and 2024, respectively, which amounts include principal and interest payments due under a new \$3 million debt facility that we closed on during the third quarter of 2023.
+See Note 10 and Note 20 to the accompanying unaudited financial statements for more details about our debt.